Star Wars Jedi Knight II: Jedi Outcast: PC

 Jedi Outcast was nominated for Computer Gaming World's 2002 "Action Game of the Year" award, which ultimately went to Medal of Honor: Allied Assault.
 The editors wrote, "Jedi Knight II is a blast, and the force powers and lightsaber control are perfectly executed."
 However, they found it too lacking in originality and consistency to win the award.
+During the 6th Annual Interactive Achievement Awards, Jedi Outcast received a nomination for "Computer Action/Adventure Game of the Year" by the Academy of Interactive Arts & Sciences.

 Xbox and GameCube

+Consoles versions received "generally positive" reviews.
 The Xbox version holds an aggregate score of 81 out of 100 on Metacritic, based on twenty-four reviews.
 The GameCube version holds scores of 75 out of 100 on Metacritic, based on seventeen reviews.

 The Xbox version was described as "truly fantastic" by the Official Xbox Magazine, who scored it 9 out of 10.
 IGN were also impressed, scoring it 8.8 out of 10 and calling it "the best Star Wars experience on the Xbox".
 Reviewer Aaron Boudling praised how the controls had been mapped onto the Xbox Controller, but was highly critical of the game's lack of support for Xbox Live, and the absence of an online multiplayer mode.
 He also felt the graphics in the cutscenes were significantly weaker than the PC version.
 GameSpot scored it 8.3 out of 10, with reviewer Amer Ajami saying the port "retains the essence of what it must feel like to be an all-powerful Jedi, which was so well conveyed in the original PC game, without sacrificing much in the way of graphics, playability, or overall value.
 In fact, the game's complicated control scheme is better served on an Xbox controller than it is in the PC's typical mouse and keyboard setup."
 However, he too criticized the lack of Xbox Live support and the poor graphical quality of the cutscenes.
 Game Revolution gave the game a B+, praising the controls and atmosphere, but criticizing the AI and lack of Xbox Live support.
 Eurogamer were as unimpressed with the Xbox version as they had been with the PC version, scoring it 6 out of 10.
 Reviewer Kristan Reed found a lot of the problems with the game to be inherent to the original, not problems with the port - a slow beginning, poor AI, bad level design, repetitive puzzles.
 Reed called the lack of Xbox Live support "plain unacceptable" and concluded "Jedi Outcast is certainly an entertaining package when it gets things right, but it's also riddled with design flaws, technical flaws and various minor irritations that conspire to detract from your overall enjoyment.
 Given that it's also not Live (or even LAN) enabled, Xbox owners don't even have that crumb of comfort to elevate its status."